Truckee River: Course and watershed

 The Truckee River's source is the outlet of Lake Tahoe, at the dam on the northwest side of the lake near Tahoe City, California.
 It flows generally northeast through the mountains to Truckee, California, then turns sharply to the east and flows into Nevada, through Reno and Sparks and along the northern end of the Carson Range.
 At Fernley it turns north, flowing along the east side of the Pah Rah Range.
 It empties into the southern end of Pyramid Lake, a remnant of prehistoric Lake Lahontan, in northern Washoe County in the Pyramid Lake Indian Reservation.

 The Truckee River's endorheic drainage basin is about 3060 sqmi, of which about 2300 sqmi are in Nevada.
 The Middle Watershed is regarded as the 15 mi of river and its tributaries from Tahoe City in Placer County, through the Town of Truckee in Nevada County, to the state line between Sierra and Washoe counties.
 The major tributaries to the Truckee River in California from the Lake Tahoe outlet and heading downstream include: Bear Creek, Washeshu Creek, Cabin Creek, Pole Creek, Donner Creek, Trout Creek, Martis Creek, Prosser Creek, the Little Truckee River, Gray Creek, and Bronco Creek.
 Major lakes and reservoirs in the California part of the watershed include Lake Tahoe, Donner Lake, Independence Lake (California), Webber Lake, Boca Reservoir, Stampede Reservoir, Prosser Creek Reservoir, and Martis Creek Reservoir.
 In the Lower Watershed, Steamboat Creek, which drains Washoe Lake, is the major tributary to the Truckee River.
+The Steamboat Ditch, a 34 mi irrigation canal constructed in 1880, diverts water from the Truckee near the California-Nevada border and terminates at Steamboat Creek in south Reno.